mslegrand/pegr/README.md

 ---------
 There are a couple of design considerations which are still open, and which I would love feedback on:
 * **peg + rule1 + rule2** for adding rules may not be the best choice of operator
-* pegs are really environments with wrappers, so the usual copy doesnot work.
+* pegs are really environments with wrappers, so the usual copy does not work.

 What's Needed
 -------